Pakistan Tours & Vacations

 If you do live with a visual, hearing or other impairment, let your booking agent or group leader know early on so they’re aware and suitable arrangements can be made.
 As a general rule, knowing some common words in the local language, carrying a written itinerary with you and taking to the streets in a group, rather than solo, can help make your travel experience the best it can be.

-What you wear in Pakistan will depend on what time of the year you’re traveling and where you are going.
+What you wear in Pakistan will depend on what time of the year you’re travelling and where you are going.
 The autumn, summer and spring are generally quite hot across the low-lying areas and cool, loose-fitting clothing that is culturally sensitive, like a light shirt and trouser combo, is best.
 The northern highlands can get very cold, even in the warmer months, so be sure to pack a warm jacket, thermals, sturdy waterproof shoes and a windbreaker.
 Clothes that can be easily layered are best.